 Solar Panels on Tile Roofs

-Because solar panels have such a great ROI it doesn’t make sense to not combine them with tile roofing.
+Because solar panels have such a great ROI it makes sense to combine them with tile roofing.
 The roof reduces energy costs while the solar array replaces the energy source.
-Together they are able to decrease the carbon footprint and cost of running the home significantly.
+Together they are able to decrease the carbon footprint and the cost of running the home significantly.